gnea/grbl/doc/markdown/realtime_cmds.md

 - Descriptions explain how they work and what to expect.

 #### ASCII Realtime Command Descriptions
-The normal ASCII realtime command characters used in Grbl v0.9 have been retained in Grbl v1.1 and are described below for completeness.
+Four realtime commands are type-able by users on a keyboard and shown in the `$` Grbl help message.
+These realtime command characters control some of Grbl's basic functions.

 - `0x18` (ctrl-x) : Soft-Reset

-  - Immediately halts and resets Grbl.
+  - Immediately halts and safely resets Grbl without a power-cycle.
   - Accepts and executes this command at any time.
   - If reset while in motion, Grbl will throw an alarm to indicate position may be lost from the motion halt.
   - If reset while in not motion, position is retained and re-homing is not required.